NiklasScholz/ontoCurate/README.md

 ## Deployment (production)

 Run `docker compose -f docker-compose.prod.yml up --build -d` to deploy the production image, which switches to a non-root backend and a static frontend.
-Ensure to set `ENVIRONMENT=production` in `backend/secrets.env`, so no user can access the swagger page and authentication cookies become secure.
+Set `ENVIRONMENT=production` in `backend/secrets.env`, so no user can access the swagger page and authentication cookies become secure.
 Additionally, add a real `SECRET_KEY`, and the correct `CORS_ALLOW_ORIGINS` based on your deployment to the secrets file.

 In the production environment users have no way of accessing Oxigraph, Postgres or Redis without being directed through and authenticated on the FastAPI layer.